mofima/detofa/README.md

 ## Scraping Script

-In the scraping jupyter notebook file (`scrapping.ipynb`) fetches product data from various categories on the website and saves the HTML content for each category page in a separate file in the folder named `firmin`.
+In the scraping jupyter notebook file (`scrapping.ipynb`), product data from various categories on the website is fetched and the HTML content for each category page is saved in a separate file in the folder named `firmin`.

 ## Analysis Script